 Markets mostly slip as inflation fears top recovery hopes

-- London stocks shed 0.8 percent and Paris dipped 0.4 percent, while Frankfurt drifted 0.1 percent lower.
+- Wall Street opened lower, with the Dow shedding 0.7 percent, with data showing that US first time unemployment benefits applications are on the rise.

-LONDON: Asian and European stocks mostly fell Thursday on profit-taking and growing inflation worries, which overshadowed optimism about the expected strong economic recovery, the easing coronavirus crisis and US stimulus hopes.
+LONDON: Stocks around the world mostly fell Thursday on profit-taking and growing inflation worries which overshadowed optimism about the expected strong economic recovery, the easing coronavirus crisis and US stimulus hopes.

 Oil however barrelled upwards to 13-month highs as the severe cold snap in the United States hammers production, trumping news that Saudi Arabia is planning to hike output in light of rising prices.

+Wall Street opened lower, with the Dow shedding 0.7 percent, with data showing that US first time unemployment benefits applications are on the rise.

-London stocks shed 0.8 percent and Paris dipped 0.4 percent, while Frankfurt drifted 0.1 percent lower.
+London stocks tumbled 1.4 percent and Paris dropped 0.4 percent, while Frankfurt drifted less than 0.1 percent lower.

+Asian markets struggled.
+Tokyo, Singapore, Seoul, Wellington, Manila, Mumbai and Bangkok all fell, with Hong Kong more than one percent off after a seven-day run-up.

+Shanghai rose as it reopened after a week-long holiday, while Taipei and Jakarta also rose and Sydney was essentially unchanged.

 "The quiet atmosphere in European markets has continued," noted analyst Chris Beauchamp at trading firm IG.